39 Fun Summer Outdoor Activities for Preschoolers

 26. Pool Noodle Boat

-Pool noodles can make the most excellent boats!
+Pool noodles make the most excellent boats!
 Everyone can make their own pool noodle boat and then bring them to the lake and watch them float.
 This easy-to-do activity would be fun for the whole family.

 27. Try making paper plate frisbee crafts!